 \subsection{Model details}

-In the experiments we use the model architectures reported in Tables \ref{table:deepLOBdeepOF} and \ref{table:deepVOL}.
+In the experiments we use the model architectures reported in Table \ref{table:deepLOBdeepOF} and Table \ref{table:deepVOL}.
 To speed up the training procedure, we use batch normalization \citep{batch_norm} (with momentum = 0.6) after every convolutional layer and inception block.
 To prevent overfitting, we use a dropout layer \citep{dropout} (with noise = 0.2) positioned after the inception module.